-Austria-Hungary.
 In Austria-Hungary an underlying feeling existed that Serbian nationalism and Russian ambitions in the Balkans were causing the disintegration of the empire.
 Many believed that a limited war against Serbia could help hold the empire together.
 Historically speaking, the Second Balkan War of 1912-1913 occurred without major outside military involvement, so Austria-Hungary hoped for the same outcome.

-Russia.
 Russia, on the other hand, believed that it needed to be the major power in the Slavic Baltic countries.
 If it did not actively play a part in the growing tensions and potential conflict, it believed that Serbia would rise as a power and possibly destabilize the Russian Empire.
 Russia believed that to maintain influence over Serbia it must support her in the future at all costs, having already failed to offer that support in the Balkan crisis of 1908.
 Therefore in 1912, Russia announced a military modernization program scheduled to be completed by 1916-1917.
 At the same time Serbia was being swept by a strong Slavic nationalist tide that threatened to destabilize the entire region.

-Germany.
 Historic and ethnic allies with Austria-Hungary, Germany would naturally support its friends.
-Germany was being placed in the position where the Russia military was modernizing to their east, France was strengthening its military to the west, and Germany was in a naval race with Britain for supremacy at sea.
+Germany was being placed in the position where the Russian military was modernizing to their east, France was strengthening its military to the west, and Germany was in a naval race with Britain for supremacy at sea.
 Germany was being surrounded, and it was believed that when Russia completed their efforts, these Triple Entente members (the Allies) would be too strong to be defeated if a war occurred.
 Germany felt certain that war with Russia in the Balkans over territory was inevitable.
 Given these facts German opinion for the necessity of a preemptive military strike grew.
 This inevitability, combined with hopes of imperialist expansion and a growing tension as German nationalists pushed for war to whip up national support to counter the left-wing social democrat movement, helped create a formula for disaster.

 All of these sweeping tensions resulted in the development and later modification of the Von Schlieffen plan, the German war plan to quickly neutralize the threat posed by the Triple Entente.
 The plan’s primary goal was to knock France out of the war in 6 weeks in order to bring all German resources against the Russian threat.
 German plans required a quick defeat of the Triple Entente members before Russia had the chance to complete their modernization program.

 Britain.
 Britain was trying to maintain the European status quo while it grew its empire.
 Germany was threatening to change that balance.
 Both countries were looking at the potential to grab one another’s foreign assets in the event of war.
-Though not specifically stated, by signing treaties with Russian and France, Britain was essentially agreeing to go to war should either member be attacked.
+Though not specifically stated, by signing treaties with Russia and France, Britain was essentially agreeing to go to war should either member be attacked.
 The British sentiment was to support their allies should war break out.

-France.
 France was suffering from the same kind of left-right struggle as Germany.
 A war with Germany could increase nationalist sentiment and nullify the leftist-socialist movement.
 In addition, the ruling class desired to recover the provinces of Alsace-Lorraine lost in the Franco-Prussian war of 1870-1871.
 French war plans were drawn focusing on regaining this land to revenge the loss.

-Turkey.
 Turkey hoped to hold on to the status it once held under the Ottoman Empire.
 Its world power and influence were decreasing as the central European countries grew in power.
 Eventually it would secretly negotiate a treaty with Germany and enter the war as one of the Central Power countries.
 It would declare a holy war to regain territory it had lost in the Balkans.
 Turkey’s ambitions also included gaining the territories in Egypt and Cyprus being held by Britain.

-United States.
 The United States initially maintained a neutral status, but was supplying Britain with much-needed resources during the first few years of the war.
 Eventually the Germans realized that their only hope for success in the war was to starve Britain and France of the necessities required to continue fighting.
 This led to unrestricted submarine warfare.
 Any ship in the German-designated war zone would be sunk if it were deemed to be carrying military supplies to aid the Allies in their efforts.
 Germany knew the blockade and unrestricted submarine policy would most likely bring the U.S. into the war, but hoped it would be too little too late.
 That policy, combined with an attempt to bring Mexico into the war against the United States, eventually led the U.S. to enter the war.